Partial Pressures in Liquid Mixtures and Osmotic Pressures: Partial Pressures and Osmotic Pressures

-which is derived from the virial theorem (\ref{e:vE}) with use of (\ref{e:avD}).
+which is derived from (\ref{e:avD}).
 Here, the pressure contribution of a volume $S_{\rm b}\epsilon$ disappears in the limit $\epsilon\!\rightarrow\!
-0$ and $P_0(S^{\rm in}_{\rm {b}})$ is the pressure on the wall b exerted by the 0-species particles.
+0$ and $P_0(S^{\rm in}_{\rm {b}})$ is the pressure on the wall b exerted by the 0-species particles, which is now not equal to the partial pressure of 0-species.
 Hence, we get the final result:

 The pressure $P_{\rm 0}(\bf r)$ provides ${P}_0^{\rm w_{\rm b}}$ to be equal with the osmotic pressure on the membrane $S_{\rm b}$, and has a pressure difference $\Gamma_0$ in comparison with the internal pressure $P_{\rm 0b}$ in $V_{\rm b}$.